quintel/scenario-tools/README.md

 ### Getting started

 Make sure you have [Python 3](https://www.python.org/downloads/) installed.
-Then, install all required libraries by running the following command in your terminal:
+Then, install all required libraries by opening a terminal window in the `scenario-tools` folder (or navigate to this folder in the terminal using `cd "path/to/scenario-tools folder"`) and running the following command:

 ```
 pip install -r requirements.txt